rv178/bookbot/README.md

 ## Features

--   allows you to search for books
+-   allows you to search for books.
--   allows you to list book results for a given query
+-   allows you to list book results for a given query.

 ## TODO

--   add recommendations
+-   add recommendations.
--   add user tags
+-   add user tags.
--   add profile command
+-   add profile command.

 ## Running